August 4, 2023

 When a camper’s mind is like a sponge, counselors can make sure that the sponge is absorbing lessons that will help make him/her more capable, confident, competent and successful.

 Let me share an example of combining “disruptive moments” with “powerful messages”.
 Imagine a 9 year-old girl with a strong fear of heights approaching a Climbing Wall with great trepidation.
 After much encouragement from her counselor, she chooses to climb, setting as her goal the half-way point.
 She ascends 25% and becomes nervous, but the cheers of her friends and counselors encouragers her to go halfway.
 She is incredibly nervous and is ready to come down when her counselor provides a loving challenge, “can you go one more step?”
 The girl climbs “one more step” about 5 times before deciding she is done.
-After climbing 75% of the wall, she rappels down and arrives on the ground.
+After climbing 75% of the wall (more than her goal fo 50%!), she rappels down and arrives on the ground.
 She is shaking and proud.

 Clearly, she just had a “disruptive moment” and her brain is like a sponge.